bmjames/game-of-life/README.md

 A Haskell implementation using a list zipper of list zippers (or, a "plane zipper"), derived from Etienne Millon's brilliant blog post, [*Comonadic Life*] [1].

-When run, the program prints out the first 5 stages (one full rotation) of the famous glider pattern:
+When run, the program prints out the first 5 stages (one full cycle) of the famous glider pattern:

     $ cabal run